 We prefer to park at the picnic area (Merendero Municipal Del Pantano De Elche) and make our way down to the river.
 Then we take the paths which stay on the left side of the water traversing some narrow bridges (you can go down and back up again) and negotiating a short but dark tunnel, which you can avoid by following the path over the top of the hill!
 One drawback is that when you reach the reservoir you can walk along with beautiful views, but once at the orange groves you need to turn back.

 You can also park where Google tags the Explanada del Pantano de Elche on the map at the bottom of this blog.
 From here the paths are new and very easy to follow.
+There is even a section where a waterway runs alongside the path edged by palm trees which is very atmospheric.
 A couple of new footbridges cross the river and this does allow you to begin on the rougher tracks we prefer and end up on the right side of the river.
 From there you will be rewarded with spectacular views of the water running over the edge of the dam.
 Some stone steps take you up to the waterside where a boardwalk has been constructed allowing you to continue your walk a little further.
 Ideally an additional boardwalk would take you over the the orange groves allowing for a circular walk, but there’s no sign of that happening!

 As you can see, the views are amazing.
 It’s not a difficult walk, even less so if you choose the path on the right.
 You could also combine this day out with a trip to the strange rock designs at El Cau.